bemeurer/bemeurer.github.io/_posts/2017-10-25-on-leibnizs-truth.md

 (\forall \omega \in \Omega)(|\omega| < |\Omega|)
 {%endkatex%}

-Finally, we conclude that it follows from the tautological statement {%katex%}``\mathcal S is \mathcal S"{%endkatex%}, that any change in the composition of the subject-concept yields a new concept which is not the original, and therefore statements are only true insofar as their predicate is part of the composition of the subject-concept, for otherwise we violate the Law of Identity.
+Finally, we conclude that it follows from the tautological statement {%katex%}``\mathcal S\text{ is }\mathcal S"{%endkatex%}, that any change in the composition of the subject-concept yields a new concept which is not the original, and therefore statements are only true insofar as their predicate is part of the composition of the subject-concept, for otherwise we violate the Law of Identity.
 In other words,
 {%katex display%}
     \mathcal S + \phi \text{ is true }\iff \phi\in\mathcal C(\mathcal S)
 {%endkatex%}